 For a start, 20-hour fasting periods has been shown to increase insulin sensitivity.

 Here’s a quick lesson on what insulin does.
-This hormone helps clear glucose from the bloodstream after a meal.
+This hormone helps clear glucose (otherwise known as blood sugar) from the bloodstream after a meal.
 It will primarily deliver this glucose to the liver and skeletal muscle and served as stored energy in the form of glycogen.
 It will either deliver this glucose (sugar from the food you eat) to your liver for storage and later use or to the skeletal muscles for energy.

 However, eating way too often, too much, or too poorly can make your body less sensitive (insulin resistance) to insulin’s effects.
 As a result, your liver and skeletal muscles will stop receiving more glucose.

-As IF increases your insulin sensitivity, you get a one-two punch of benefits:
+As IF increases your insulin level and increases sensitivity, you get a one-two punch of benefits: